 What is the use of e-KYC?

 As mentioned earlier, many services can be availed using e-KYC.
 Online applications for financial assistance are prime examples of instances in which this verification protocol can be used.
 As per RBI guidelines, banks can accept e-KYC, meaning that you can open an account in a matter of minutes.
 Once the provision is opened to fintech companies, you will be able to access solutions such as the Bajaj Finserv RBL Bank SuperCard in moments too.
-This 4-in-1 credit card allows for 50-day interest-free withdrawals from ATMs, a 90-day interest-free emergency loan, easy EMI options and offers you a range of discounts and deals.
+This 4-in-1 SuperCard offers interest-free cash withdrawal for up to 50 days*, emergency personal loan for 3 months*, easy EMI conversion options and a range of discounts and deals.